 The governing body ensures the safety of residents and staff through a planned infection prevention (IP) and antimicrobial stewardship (AMS) programme that is appropriate to the size and complexity of the service.
 It is adequately resourced.
+An experienced and trained infection control coordinator leads the programme and is involved in procurement processes.

-A registered nurse acts as the infection control coordinator, leads the programme, and is involved in procurement processes, any facility changes and processes related to decontamination of any reusable devices.
+The manager with infection control expertise is involved in procurement processes, any facility changes and processes related to decontamination of any reusable devices.